 NOTE 1: This is the restoration time in cases that the DSO assumes that no telecommunication is possible to restore energy service.
 This is the 'normal situation' after roughly 15 minutes of energy outage throughout most of the world.

-- The DSO can provide the MNO with the expected beginning time of restoration operations to end an energy outage affecting a specific set of sites.
+- The DSO can provide the MNO with the distribution lines restoration time i.e. expected beginning time of MNO’s Rapid Intervention to end an energy outage affecting a specific set of sites or locations.

 NOTE 2: This is the time where electrical distribution service can be restored, e.g. after repairing a damaged distribution line.

-- The DSO can provide the MNO with the expected duration of restoration operations.
+- The DSO can provide the MNO with the expected duration of Rapid Intervention.

-- The DSO can provide the MNO with the sites relevant to the DSO for restoration operations.
+- The DSO can provide the MNO with the prioritised location or sites where the distribution energy services are more critical to be restored quickly.

-NOTE 3: The DSO is aware of which base stations serve the UEs in their distribution substations.
-If the MNO is aware of both the timing of restoration service and the locations, there is the possibility the MNO can arrange to support telecommunication services where and when they are essential.
+NOTE 3: The DSO is aware of which base stations serve the UEs in their distribution substations, as each UE captures identifiers including the eNB-LCID.
+If the MNO is aware of both the timing of Rapid Intervention requirements (REQ-5.3-5 and REQ-5.3-6 below) and the priority locations, there is the possibility the MNO can arrange to support telecommunication services where and when they are essential.

-- The MNO can provide the DSO with information regarding which sites can provide service to the DSO, so the DSO can restore energy service at an arranged time, in an arranged region, for the arranged duration.
+- The MNO can provide the DSO with information regarding which MNO sites can provide Rapid Intervention service to the DSO at what time and for how long, so the DSO can restore energy service at an arranged time, in an arranged region, for the arranged duration.

 5.3.2 Requirements